kira510/nodeJSporjects/README.md

             then the view engine setting determines the file extension
      locals: an object whose properties define local variables for the view.
      NOOOOTE: the reason we use template engine like hbs is cause we can pass the dynamic varaibles.
+  7. Partials
+    HBS partials help us to share a web component across files.
+Also syntax is quite simple.
+    This commit will show you how simple the syntax is.
+  8. Styling
+    We are using flex box to contruct our site, which is good learning for css.
+  9. Restart Nodemon
+     => nodemon src/app.js -e js,hbs
+     By default, nodemon detects only the changes done on js files so make it listen to changes on hbs files also.